pado-labs/awesome-izk/README.md

-# Awesome-IZK
+# Awesome-iZK
 created for cryptography/web3/privacy builders (updating...)

-Interactive zero-knowledge (IZK) proofs are another type of zero knowledge proof system, compared with the more well-known non-interactive versions (a.k.a, zk-SN(T)ARKs.
-Howeverm, IZK protocols shares the extra advantages including:
+Interactive zero-knowledge (iZK) proofs are another type of zero knowledge proof system, compared with the more well-known non-interactive versions (a.k.a, zk-SN(T)ARKs.
+Howeverm, iZK protocols shares the extra advantages including:

 1. scalable for large statement
 2. cheap computation and memory cost